-If the Interconnection Customer selects the Option to Build for design, procurement and construction, and installation of (a) any Transmission Owner Interconnection facilities that are Local Upgrades or Network Upgrades to existing transmission system facilities or (b) Transmission Owner Interconnection Facilities Attachment Facilities and Direct Connection Network Upgrades that are to be located on land or in right-of-way owned or controlled by the Interconnected Transmission Owner, the following conditions apply:
+If the Interconnection Customer selects the Option to Build for design, procurement and construction of any Transmission Owner Attachment Facilities and Direct Connection Network Upgrades that are to be located on land or in right-of-way owned or controlled by the Interconnected Transmission Owner, the following conditions apply:

-- All work must be performed by contractors listed on the Interconnected Transmission Owner's "List of Approved Contractors". - The Transmission Owner must have full site control of and reasonable access to its property at all times. - The Transmission Owner has the right to have representatives to supervise work done on its property/facilities and stop or order corrective measures to any work that reasonably could be expected to have an adverse effect on reliability, safety, or security. - The Interconnection Customer and its contractors must comply with the Interconnected Transmission Owner's safety, security and work rules, and environmental guidelines applicable to the area of construction activity.
+• All work must be performed by contractors listed on the Interconnected Transmission Owner's "List of Approved Contractors".

+- The Transmission Owner must have full site control of and reasonable access to its property at all times. - The Transmission Owner has the right to have representatives to supervise work done on its property/facilities and stop or order corrective measures to any work that reasonably could be expected to have an adverse effect on reliability, safety, or security. - The Interconnection Customer and its contractors must comply with the Interconnected Transmission Owner's safety, security and work rules, and environmental guidelines applicable to the area of construction activity.